 You may only delete a project when there is no data associated with it.
-This means that there are no molecules, protocols, or runs of protocols associated to a project.
+This means that there are no molecules, protocols, runs of protocols, or ELN entries associated to a project.
 You can associate protocol data to a different project, or simply delete it.
 See this article for run and protocol deletion.
-You can also un-associate or delete molecule records in a similar fashion.
+You can un-associate or delete molecule records in a similar fashion.
 See also this article for molecule deletion.
-These methods are useful if you have a small number of molecules and protocols in a project.
+You can also associate ELN entries to a different project or discard ELN entries.
+See this article for discarding ELN entries.
+These methods are useful if you have a small number of molecules, protocols, and ELN entries within a project.

 Here are two solutions for deleting large amounts of data:

 - Simply hide the old project.
 If you really don't care whether the data is deleted or just obsolete and unavailable, this is the best and quickest option.
 This is done by the Vault Admin user.